lior-tamir/Azure-Sentinel/Playbooks/CiscoASAConnector/CiscoASA-AddIPtoNetworkObjectGroup/readme.md

 ### Prerequisites
 1. **This playbook template is based on Azure Sentinel Incident Trigger which is currently in Private Preview (Automation Rules).** You can change the trigger to the Sentinel Alert trigger in cases you are not part of the Private Preview.
-2. Cisco ASA custom connector needs to be deployed prior to the deployment of this playbook, in the same resource group.
+2. Cisco ASA custom connector needs to be deployed prior to the deployment of this playbook, in the same resource group and region.
 Relevant instructions can be found in the connector doc page.
 3. In Cisco ASA there needs to be a Network Object Group.

 ### Deployment instructions